 Are you viewing the right article?

 This article refers to Digital Publishing Suite.
-For the Digital Publishing Solution (DPS 2015) article, see Create HTML articles for DPS 2015.
+For the AEM Mobile article, see Create HTML articles.

 For information about using Adobe Edge to create HTML for DPS, see Raghu Thricovil’s article Enhance your DPS Folios with HTML animations using Adobe Edge.